epaillas/acm/docs/code/data.md

 ### Models

-The models are stored in a `trained_models/` directory, with a subdirectory for each statistic.
+The best models are stored in a `trained_models/` directory, with a subdirectory for each statistic.
 The model file is a `last.ckpt` PyTorch checkpoint file.

 :::{tip}
 Other models can be loaded with different directories and names, given the right path in the [`read_model`](../code/io) function.